pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 And we’re done—all of Listing 17-11 now works!
 We’ve implemented the state pattern with the rules of the blog post workflow.
 The logic related to the rules lives in the state objects rather than being scattered throughout `Post`.

+> #### Why Not An Enum?
+>
+> You may have been wondering why we didn’t use an `enum` with the different
+> possible post states as variants.
+That’s certainly a possible solution, try
+> it and compare the end results to see which you prefer!
+One disadvantage of
+> using an enum is every place that checks the value of the enum will need a
+> `match` expression or similar to handle every possible variant.
+This could
+> get more repetitive than this trait object solution.

 ### Trade-offs of the State Pattern